 Essex County Council

-From trading standards officers to isolated librarians
+From trading standards officers to librarians

 Essex County Council (ECC) selected Lone Worker Solutions and strategic partner Mitie, the facilities management giant, to protect team members when they are working alone or out-of-sight of colleagues.
 ECC is one of the UK's biggest councils employing approximately 9,000 staff.
 Council services include education, social care, waste and recycling, transport and highways, libraries, and leisure and tourism.
 Many of the staff who deliver these services work by themselves or out-of-sight of colleagues and can be in challenging customer-facing roles.